Enyuare/camera-control-app/README.md

 ```sh
 0 * * * * /home/user/extract.sh
 ```
+Hit 'CTRL+X', 'y', 'Enter' to save the file in the nano editor

 Replace /home/user with the path where the script exists on your host filesystem.
 To get the exact path, go to the directory with the script from your terminal and enter:
 ```sh